antoineco/aco-tomcat/README.md

  - `threadpool_params`: optional Hash of additional parameters to put in the Executor where the key is the XML attribute name and the value, the attribute's value

 #####`executors`
 An array of custom `Executor` entries to be added to the `Service` block.
 Each entry is to be supplied as a Hash of attributes/values for the `Executor` XML node.
+See [Executor](http://tomcat.apache.org/tomcat-8.0-doc/config/executor.html) for the list of possible attributes.

 #####`http_connector`
 Whether to enable the [HTTP connector](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html).
 Boolean value.
 Defaults to `true`.
 The Connector can be further configured via a series of parameters (will use Tomcat's defaults if not specified):